martian-cloud/tharsis-docs/docs/guides/overviews/workspaces.md

    ![Screenshot of the Tharsis UI showing delete workspace confirmation](/img/workspaces/delete-workspace-confirmation.png "Confirm to delete a workspace")

 :::danger deletion is dangerous
 Deleting a workspace is an <u>**irreversible**</u> operation.
-Although, the API will try to prevent a deletion with potential deployments, an option to forcefully delete may be introduced in the Tharsis UI in the near future to override that behavior.
+Although the API will try to prevent a deletion with potential deployments, an option to forcefully delete may be introduced in the Tharsis UI in the near future to override that behavior.

 Proceed with **extreme** caution as force deletion **permanently** removes <u>**ALL**</u> deployment state files and related information from Tharsis.
 If unsure, **do not** proceed.
 :::